 1. Assess all your needs

+Everybody likes to work in their own particular way and each person has a different list of priorities when it comes to the kitchen.
 Once you have a good idea of what you need, as well as what you want, you’re on your way.

 Think about whether the existing space and layout work or if it would benefit from a kitchen extension.
 The most common building work involves knocking down a wall between the kitchen and dining room.
 This creates a more open-plan kitchen design idea if you have the chance.

-‘Consider things that your current kitchen is restricting you from doing and try to build in features that enhance your experience,’ advises Paul Gibbs, Kitchens Buying Manager, B&Q (opens in new tab).
+‘Consider things that your current kitchen is restricting you from doing and try to build in features that enhance your experience,’ advises Paul Gibbs, Kitchens Buying Manager, B&Q.

 If you’re planning a larger refit or build, make sure you talk to your local council about Planning Permission or Building Regulations approval.
-Visit the Planning Portal (planningportal.gov.uk (opens in new tab)) for further information.
+Visit the Planning Portal (planningportal.gov.uk) for further information.

 2. Calculate a budget